 1. Designation and Amount.
 The shares of such series shall be designated as "Series A Junior Participating Preferred Capital Stock" (the "Series A Preferred Shares"), and the number of shares constituting such series shall be two million five hundred thousand (2,500,000).
-The number of shares constituting such series may, unless prohibited by the Certificate of Incorporation or by applicable law of the State of Delaware, be increased or decreased by resolution of the Board of Directors; provided, that no decrease shall reduce the number of Series A Preferred Shares to a number less than the number of shares issuable upon the exercise of outstanding options, rights or warrants or upon the conversion of any outstanding securities issued by the Corporation convertible into Series A Preferred Shares.
+The number of shares constituting such series may, unless prohibited by the Certificate of Incorporation or by applicable law of the State of Delaware, be increased or decreased by resolution of the Board of Directors; provided, that no decrease shall reduce the number of Series A Preferred Shares to a number less than the number of shares then outstanding plus the number of shares issuable upon the exercise of outstanding options, rights or warrants or upon the conversion of any outstanding securities issued by the Corporation convertible into Series A Preferred Shares.